-Usually, the incentives given for testers are the product itself or byproduct that you own.
+Usually, the incentives given for testers are the product itself or in-app content.
 If you are doing a beta test for your app, give the testers gift cards to use for any in-app purchases.
 It won't cost you a lot, but it will build an army of loyal fans with just a small gesture.

 You need to plan ahead and figure out the type and number of beta testers your app needs.
 It's crucial to dedicate some time to dive deep into the different outlets where you could find your beta testers.
 In parallel, define the goals you want to reach and communicate them to the testers and make them know that their voices are what determines what's working and what's not.
 In that sense, offer them a little something to remember you by and appreciate you.
 After all, beta testers are the backbone of this critical phase for your app's success!

 - TestFlight Beta Testing: Setting Up Effective Beta Tests

 - Google Play Beta Testing: Setting Up Effective Beta Tests